-Update: patch 9.2 lowered the cost of Sunfire Cape, making it an even more cost-efficient item to build on toplane Nautilus.
+Update: patch 9.2 lowered the cost of Sunfire Aegis, making it an even more cost-efficient item to build on toplane Nautilus.

 Abyssal Mask is the first item to build on Nautilus when laning against an AP champion.
 You want to start by buying Catalyst of Aeons first because of the increased health and mana it gives you.